 You can find what people are looking for by typing your keywords into the Google search bar, and seeing which questions pop up.

 If your post or product is high quality and solves a pain point for people, they’re more likely to share it (even without you asking them to).
 That’s the dream! 🙂

 In this day and age, your website’s theme needs to be mobile-friendly.

 This means that if someone is viewing your site on their phone (rather than on a computer), the page should fit proportionally.
 The text and images should still be readable, and the design should scale so it’s still attractive to the eye.

 If your website isn’t mobile-friendly, it’ll hurt your search engine rankings.
 So please, consider this when choosing a theme!

 This also means any functions that can be performed on a desktop should also work on mobile.
 For example, clicking a link in navigation, or closing a pop-up window.

-Make sure to test the crap out of your site on BOTH a computer and a cell phone.
+Make sure to test your site on BOTH a computer and a cell phone.
 There’s nothing worse than someone trying to buy from you, but they can’t because of a faulty button.

-And that’s it!
+And that’s it: simple yet essential SEO tips for small business owners!
 Thanks for sticking with me. 🙂 Remember: if you put in the effort now, it’ll pay off in the long run.
 These tips will help you get there!